UnrealMultiple/TShockPlugin/MapTp/README.en.md

-# MAPTP double -click the big map transmission
+# Maptp Double-click Big Map Transfer

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: nova4334, Liver Emperor Xien
+- Author: Nova4334, Gan Di Xi En
-- Source: Unknown
+- Source: unknown
-- After the authorized player opens the ground map, double -click to go to the specified location
+- After the authorized player opens the big map, double-click to go to the specified location.
-- Whether the step is allowed to be transmitted to the solid block
+- Whether the further step allows sending to the solid box?

 ## Update log